Scripting in Cormant-CS is a means to insert instructions to retrieve crucial information within your infrastructure.

 - Internal Cormant-CS information.

 Cormant-CS is able to utilise scripts to retrieve information periodically.
 This can be used when you need to monitor temperature and power in your data centre or computer room periodically.
 Your data centre or computer room contains aggregation of components such as networking and storage hardware placed in racks.

-As your data center grows and expands, you will enavitably at some stage face the challenge of handling heat dissipation efficiently.
+As your data centre grows and expands, you will inevitably at some stage face the challenge of handling heat dissipation efficiently.
 To handle this, you will need to monitor the temperature and to calculate the power required to cool the equipment.